zfs-old-crap/linkytime/docs/UserGuide.md

 * `madd n/CS2103T`
 * `madd n/Internship`

-#### Edit a module: `medit`
+#### Edit a module : `medit`

 Edits the module specified in the module list.

 Format: `medit INDEX n/MODULE_NAME`

 * Edits the module at the specified `INDEX`.
-The index refers to the index number shown in the displayed module list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed module list.
+* The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the module list.
-* The Existing value will be updated to the input value.
+* The existing value will be updated to the input value.

 Examples:

 * `medit 1 n/CS2101`
 * `medit 2 n/Internship`

-#### Delete a module: `mdelete`
+#### Delete a module : `mdelete`

 Deletes the specified module from the module list.

-Format: `mdelete INDEX`
+Format: `mdelete INDEX [f/]`

 * Deletes the module at the specified `INDEX`.
-  * If there are meetings that are currently assigned to the specified module, deletion would fail due to dependencies.
+  * If there are meetings that are currently assigned to the specified module, deletion would fail due to dependent meetings.
+  * You may choose to also force delete all associated meetings with the `f/` flag.
+This action is irreversible!
 * The index refers to the index number shown in the displayed module list.
 * The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the module list.

 Examples:

-* `mdelete 2` deletes the 2nd module in the module list, provided there are no dependent meetings.
+* `mdelete 2` deletes the 2nd module in the module list, provided there are no associated meetings.
+* `mdelete 1 f/` deletes the 1st module in the module list and all associated meetings, if any.

 ### General